waldo-irc/SMBScan/README.md

 Several more features to come so a --update feature was added to automatically update your script from the github version.
 Checks your current version against github version and if current version doesnt match, updates your file.

 #Changelog
+** Plans to reduce output down to importance only to keep screen clear.  -v will show full output.

 *1.0.61
 <ul>
 <li> Minor fixes.</li>